autonomail/docs/contents/0-security/5-privacy.md

 ### Access the internet through an anonymizing proxy

 Normally when you access a website it can use your IP address to track down your geographical location and figure out which Internet Service Provider (ISP) knows who you really are.

+True anonymity online is very difficult to achieve due to how easy it is to track information flow across the internet.
+The internet email protocol - as it stands today - was not designed with anonymity or privacy in mind.

 Anonymizing proxies such as [Tor](https://www.torproject.org/) enable you to hide your geographical location whilst at the same time contribute computing power and bandwidth to a global network which enables the kind of free speech that a surveillance state threatens.